Program

 EPEX 2026 Program

-The EPEX 2026 program combines focused technical blocks with dedicated trade show and networking time.
-Major themes this year include energy storage, legacy wells, and tools and technologies.
+The EPEX 2026 program combined focused technical blocks with dedicated trade show and networking time.
+Major 2026 themes included energy storage, legacy wells, and tools and technologies.

 At a glance